Employee Sick Leave Without Medical Certificate: Should We Deduct Salary for All Days?

 saswatabanerjee

-The standard practice is to consider the entire period as absent, including weekly off.
+The standard practice is to consider the entire period as absent, including the weekly off.
 However, you need to check your standing orders (if applicable) and accordingly take action.

 Ashutosh Thakre

-The Sick Leave, even if the holiday or week off is coming in between, has to be on the calendar days...
-As he is sick from one date till another date.
-You cannot be sick one day then alright on the weekoff and then sick again.
-So the entire 4 days will be Sick Leave or Absent.
-Even if the standing order is stating that it is on working days.
+The sick leave, even if the holiday or week off is coming in between, has to be on the calendar days.
+As he is sick from one date till another date, you cannot be sick one day, then alright on the week off, and then sick again.
+So the entire 4 days will be sick leave or absent, even if the standing order is stating that it is on working days.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute